Salem/Pisot Numbers in the Weyl Spectrum: Coxeter Group

-For the second term in the right-hand side of the above equation, we use, again, $(-t)$'s and $1$'s for the cofactor expansion.
-Then we see the second term is equal to Combining equations (\ref{E:nasty}) and (\ref{E:nasty2}), we see that the characteristic polynomial of $\omega$ is given by the formula given in (\ref{E:charpoly}).
+For the second term on the right-hand side of the above equation, we use, again, $(-t)$'s and $1$'s for the cofactor expansion, as in the case with $k=1$.
+Then we see the second term is equal to Combining equations (\ref{E:nasty}) and (\ref{E:nasty2}), we see that the characteristic polynomial of $\omega$ is given by the formula in (\ref{E:charpoly}).
 For $k\ge 3$, we work with cofactor expansions using $(-t)$'s and $1$'s for each block.
 The computation is essentially identical. \end{proof}